Conservatory Garden: History

 The park's first head gardener, Ignatz Anton Pilát, stored plants at the site of Conservatory Garden during the construction of Central Park.
 At the time, park architects Frederick Law Olmsted and Calvert Vaux wanted to landscape most of the northeast corner of Central Park as part of an arboretum, including the site of the current Conservatory Garden and Harlem Meer.
 However, this proposal was not implemented because of a lack of funds.
 Additionally, a formal conservatory had been planned for Conservatory Water, further south in Central Park, but was never built.

 A greenhouse on the site of Conservatory Garden was erected in 1898, and it contained exhibitions of plants and flower beds.
 Later, the glasshouses at the site were used to harden hardwood cuttings for the park's plantings.

 In 1935, NYC Parks commissioner Robert Moses destroyed the greenhouse which he believed to be obsolete.
-Moses engaged landscape architect Gilmore D. Clarke, to design a new garden using planting plans by his wife M. Betty Sprout.WPA workers built and planted the garden, which opened to the public in 1937.
+Moses engaged landscape architect Gilmore D. Clarke, to prepare designs for a new garden, including planting plans prepared by his wife, M. Betty Sprout.
+WPA workers built and planted the garden, which opened to the public in 1937.

 By the 1970s, the garden had become a wasteland.
 In the late 1980s, it was restored and partially replanted under the direction of horticulturist and urban landscape designer Lynden Miller and reopened in June 1987.
 The overgrown, top-heavy crabapples were freed of watershoots and pruned up to a higher scaffold for better form.
 The high-style mixed planting was the first to bring estate garden style to urban parks, part of the general renewal of Central Park under Elizabeth Barlow Rogers of the Central Park Conservancy.

+The Conservatory Garden underwent another renovation in the 2020s at a cost of $17 million.
+After work on the South Garden was completed in early 2023, the Central Park Conservancy renovated the North Garden and Italianate Center Garden.
+As of 2023, the project was planned to be complete by early 2025; it was ultimately finished by that June.
+The project had cost $25 million.